Central heating boilers have come a long way since the old style, bulky cast iron models.

 boilers can also offer a wide range of other benefits: why “condensing”?

-Because condensing boilers waste so little heat, the flue gases exiting the boilers are far cooler than conventional appliances.
-This leads under optimum conditions to the flue gases ‘condensing’ inside the boiler and flue pipe.
+inside the boiler and flue pipe.
 The resulting water droplets (only equivalent in acidity to lemon juice) drain into the boiler’s integral trap and out to a normal domestic drain.